 As discussed above, the financial statements of Radio One, Inc. as of December 31, 2001 and 2000, and for the years then ended were audited by other auditors who have ceased operations.
 As described in Note 1, these financial statements have been revised to include the transitional disclosures required by Statement of Financial Accounting Standards (Statement) No. 142, Goodwill and Other Intangible Assets, which was adopted by the Company as of January 1, 2002.
-Our audit procedures with respect to the disclosures in Note 1 with respect to 2001 and 2000 included (a) agreeing the previously reported net income to the previously issued financial statements (b) agreeing the amortization expense recognized in those periods related to goodwill and other intangible assets that are no longer being amortized as a result of applying Statement No. 142 to the previously issued financial statements, (c) recalculating the Company's effective tax rate for 2001 and 2000 based on the Company's previously issued financial statements and (d) testing the mathematical accuracy of the reconciliation of adjusted net income to reported net income, and the related earnings-per-share amounts.
+Our audit procedures with respect to the disclosures in Note 1 with respect to 2001 and 2000 included (a) agreeing the previously reported net income to the previously issued financial statements (b) agreeing the amortization expense recognized in those periods related to goodwill and other intangible assets that are no longer being amortized as a result of applying Statement No. 142 to the previously issued financial statements, (c) recalculating the Company's effective tax rate for 2001 and 2000 based on the Company's previously issued financial statements.
 In our opinion, the disclosures for 2001 and 2000 in Note 1 are appropriate.
 However, we were not engaged to audit, review, or apply any procedures to the 2001 and 2000 financial statements of the Company other than with respect to such disclosures and, accordingly, we do not express an opinion or any other form of assurance on the 2001 and 2000 financial statements taken as a whole.